First published on January 23, 2019 • Last updated on May 20, 2026

 The Ecuadorian Border

 The Ecuadorian-side is where things get slightly complicated.
 The day we arrived, we were some of the only people line so we did not have to wait for very long.
 However, if we had carried our luggage, we would not have been able to take it into the building.
 No luggage allowed.
 Worse, there is no place to safely store your luggage outside.
 This gives you only a couple of poor choices – ask the guard to watch your bags (fine if there aren’t a ton of people, lousy if he’s already trying to watch other bags); or have your travel companion (if you have one) watch your bag while you go through, and visa versa.
-Another option might be to hire a taxi to bring you to the border and ask him to stay and hold your luggage while passing through the Ecuador.
+Another option might be to hire a taxi to bring you to the border and ask him to stay and hold your luggage while passing through to Ecuador.
 If you do this, don’t pay until after you collect your luggage.
 And do so only with a taxi driver recommended by your last hotel, hostel, or host.

 Once inside, be prepared to go through the line one at a time.
 My husband and I tried to approach the window together.
 That was a big no-no. I would only hope that families with children would be allowed to go through together!

 Again, make sure that the stamp you get is clear and legible.
-If you plan on applying for the 90-day extension after three months in country, as which day is the first possible to request the extension.
+If you plan on applying for the 90-day extension after three months in country, ask which day is the first possible to request the extension.
 Say thanks, and leave the building.

 You are now ready to cross the Puente Internacional Rumichaca and enter Tulcán, Ecuador!